Ajay Kohli, M.D.

 Ajay Kohli, M.D., is an Assistant Professor of Radiology at UT Southwestern Medical Center, and a member of its Musculoskeletal Radiology Division.
+He also serves as Associate Medical Informatics Officer for Parkland Health & Hospital System.

 Dr. Kohli received his bachelor’s degree in three years from Drexel University in Philadelphia, Pennsylvania, where remained to obtain his medical degree.
 After completing an internship in general surgery at Montefiore Medical Center in Bronx, New York, Dr. Kohli received radiology residency training at the University of Pennsylvania, where he also received additional training through a mini-fellowship program in cardiovascular and thoracic radiology.